 It is imperative that during Kilimanjaro training, you wear the boots that you intend to climb with so that they are sufficiently broken-in (to prevent blisters).
 Additionally, you should wear the day pack you intend to carry so you’re your shoulders/back/hips get used to the points of contact and weight (to minimize chafing and soreness).

 Lastly, physical training is just one part of getting in shape.
 If you have an unhealthy lifestyle, use the climb as your motivation to change.
 Eat more fruits and vegetables.
 Reduce your red meat consumption.
 Don’t drink or smoke.
 Get eight hours of sleep per night.
 Don’t worry.
 Be happy

 How Can I Prepare for High Altitude

-High altitude training systems enable climbers to pre-acclimatize at home, drastically improving the success rate, safety and enjoyment of the climb.
+High altitude training systems enable climbers to pre-acclimatize at home, drastically improving the success rate, safety, and enjoyment of the climb.

 Altitude training systems simulate high altitudes to induce beneficial biological adaptations in the body.
-Besides going to (and staying in) high altitude places, using a high altitude training system is only way to pre-acclimatize to high altitude before your trip
+Besides going to (and staying in) high altitude places, using a high altitude training system is only way to pre-acclimatize to the high altitude before your trip

 What is Acclimatization?